dortania/OpenCore-Post-Install/gpu-patching/intel-patching/busid.md

 * framebuffer-con2-enable

-Next lets make the patch, we know that port needs to be patched to 01 and BusID changed to 05:
+Next let's make the patch, we know that port needs to be patched to 01 and BusID changed to 05:

 * **0105**0A00 00080000 87010000